AhmedSomaa/Engineering-Economy/README.md

 ## Project Description

-The project performs the Ranking and IRR methods analysis for two different cashflows given in the directory /data.
+The project performs the Ranking and IRR methods analysis for two different cashflows given in the directory <../data>.
-The project takes the MARR value from the user and then computes the following
+The project also reads the MARR value from the user and then computes the following:

 1. Present Worth of the two cash flows.
 2. Future Worth of the two cash flows.
 3. Annual Worth of the two cash flows.
+4. Internal Rate of Return for each cash flows.

+Then, it compares the two values of the present worth, and returns the recommendation for the best investment choice...
+The same is done for the rest of the
 ### Prerequisites

 you need install the following dependencies: